Lou-Flan/bot-dog/README.md

 ##  System Requirements

-BotDog utilies `afplay` which is Mac dependent.
+BotDog utilies gems that are Mac dependent and will not function on other operating systems.

 BotDog has only been tested on Mac OS Mojave version 10.14.6.